MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 ### Issue: Not enough cores to create `%instance%` in the given region

-**Cause**: Occurs when there are not enough cores to create an instance in the given region.
+**Cause**: Occurs when there aren't enough cores to create an instance in the given region.

 **Resolution**: Check the quota section on Azure portal and allocate more cores of type Standard Ds3v2 in the region if needed.